tim-gameplan/geo-graph/epsg3857_pipeline/docs/project_organization.md

 ## Recent Improvements

+1. **Documentation Improvements**:
+   - Created a consolidated README.md with clear status indicators for different components
+   - Added a component status document for quick reference
+   - Created a getting started guide for new engineers
+   - Added a pipeline comparison document to help choose the right approach
+   - Updated the project organization document to reflect the current structure

-1. **Hexagonal Terrain Grid Implementation**:
+2. **Hexagonal Terrain Grid Implementation**:
    - Replaced the rectangular grid with a hexagonal grid using ST_HexagonGrid()
    - Created a two-table structure with terrain_grid (polygons) and terrain_grid_points (centroids)
    - Added proper spatial indexing for improved query performance
    - Implemented comprehensive logging for better diagnostics

-2. **Water Edge Creation Improvements**:
+3. **Water Edge Creation Improvements**:
    - Increased the distance threshold from 500m to 1000m to accommodate the actual distances between terrain points
    - Documented the need for a more robust water edge creation algorithm in future updates

-3. **Obstacle Boundary Pipeline Implementation**:
+4. **Obstacle Boundary Pipeline Implementation**:
    - Developed a new approach that directly converts water obstacle polygons to graph elements
    - Created a more precise representation of water boundaries for navigation
    - Implemented a unified graph that combines terrain edges, boundary edges, and connection edges
    - Added visualization tools for the obstacle boundary graph
    - Created comprehensive documentation for the obstacle boundary pipeline

-4. **Database Management Improvements**:
+5. **Database Management Improvements**:
    - Created new scripts for managing the database (reset_derived_tables.py, reset_non_osm_tables.py, etc.)
    - Implemented a dynamic approach to identify and reset non-OSM tables
    - Added safety features like confirmation prompts for potentially destructive operations
    - Improved error handling and logging in database management scripts

-5. **Documentation Updates**:
-   - Updated the worklog.md with details about the water edge creation issues and proposed solutions
-   - Added a new section to the epsg3857_pipeline_repair_log.md about graph connectivity issues
-   - Updated the database_schema.md to reflect the new terrain grid structure and obstacle boundary tables
-   - Created a new obstacle_boundary_pipeline.md document with detailed information about the obstacle boundary pipeline
-   - Updated the project_organization.md to reflect the new project structure and components

 ## Current Issues and Future Work